lucianoratamero/stream-tools/src/routes/(docs)/docs/+page.md

 this page shows the twitch chat. it's a simple page that uses the twitch chat API to show the chat in real-time.

-there is only one available theme (`pixel`), but, if you want more, you can change the theme by editing the `src/routes/twitch-chat/TwitchChat.svelte` file.
+there are two available themes (`pixel`, `ff7`), but, if you want more, you can change the theme by editing the `src/routes/twitch-chat/TwitchChat.svelte` file.
 I'll be adding more themes soon.

 #### paths